 While Christians teach this has to do with the fallen nature of man, Christ never says anything about man being fallen in any terms.
 He discusses what we choose to believe.
 When he discusses the purpose of good and evil, he does it in the context of the purpose of the world (mistranslated as “the end of the world“) and the purpose of adversity (mistranslated as “satan”).

-There are two kinds of “evil” that people in the world: suffering cause by nature (sickness, disaster, death) and evil caused by the actions by humans.
+There are two kinds of “evil” that people in the world: 1) evil caused by the actions by humans, and 2) suffering cause by nature (sickness, disaster, death).

 Bad Acts by People and Free Will